shawenyao/jekyll-now/_posts/2018-09-26-Change-of-Measure-vs-Black-Scholes.md

 ---
 layout: post
-title: Change of Measure vs Black-Scholes
+title: When will $N(d_1)$ be the probability of exercising an option?
 ---

-When will $N(d_1)$ be the probability of option being exercised?
+A proof by comparing change of measure and Black-Scholes formula.

 Consider the value of a call option: